thanujhaa5/thanujhaa5/README.md

-- 👋 Hi, I’m @thanujhaa
-- 👀 I’m interested in solving data engineering, data science problems
+- 👋 Hi there 👀 I’m interested in solving data engineering, data science problems
 - 🌱 I’m currently working on building pipeline for a generative AI use case